Akira-0181/Akira-0181/README.md

 Some details about me:

 - 🔭 I’m currently working on ...
 Nothing at the moment.
 - 🌱 I’m currently learning ...
-Python for Machine Learning and Discord Bots, Java for General Purpose, and Html for Webpage and Documents.
+Nothing at the moment.
 - 👯 I’m looking to collaborate on ...
 Nothing right now.
 - 🤔 I’m looking for help with ...
-Java Programming Language.
+Nothing at the moment.
 - 💬 Ask me about ...
 Anything.
 - 📫 How to reach me: ...
 Twitter: https://twitter.com/Osmanthus_Akira, Facebook: https://www.facebook.com/Akiyami0181/, Discord: 昭義明 | Nhalrath#0181
 - 😄 Pronouns: ...
-He
+They?
 - ⚡ Fun fact: ...
 I am a procrastinator, so I tend to forget important things.
 -->